leancodepl/patrol/README.md

 ![Patrol promotial graphics][promo_graphics]

-Simple yet powerful Flutter-native UI testing framework overcoming limitations of `flutter_test`, `integration_test`, and `flutter_driver`.
+Simple yet powerful Flutter-first UI testing framework overcoming limitations of `flutter_test`, `integration_test`, and `flutter_driver`.

 Learn more about Patrol:

 - [Our extensive documentation][docs]
+- [The article about the test bundling feature in Patrol 2.0][article_2x]
+- [The first stable 1.0 release article][article_1x]
 - [The article about the first public release][article_0x]
-- [The first stable 1.0 release article][article_1x]

 ## Patrol custom finders